Women in World Christianity Project

 Gina’s dissertation is about the life and work of David B. Barrett (1927–2011), who arrived in Nairobi, Kenya as a missionary with the Church Missionary Society in 1956 in the midst of nationalist movements leading up to the demise of British colonialism.
 Barrett was a trained aeronautical engineer, ordained Anglican priest, and held a doctorate in the Sociology of Religion.
 He started his work by doing field surveys of church affiliations in Kenya, but his research quickly expanded to encompass religious affiliations of all types throughout Africa and eventually worldwide.
 In the process, he established the Unit of Research of the Church of the Province of East Africa in Nairobi in 1965.
 After thirteen (1968–1981) years of research and travel to 212 countries, Barrett’s work culminated in the 1982 World Christian Encyclopedia (WCE), published by Oxford University Press.
 The WCE contained information on some 22,000 Christian denominations in every country of the world and was hailed by the media, scholars, and missions communities as a vital resource.
 Barrett’s work represents a shift in thinking from missionary statistician to professional religious demographer.
 Until now, his life and work have never been researched to see what impact he had on the development of religious demography as an academic discipline—arising from a long tradition of missionaries as sources of scientific data—as well as our contemporary understanding of world Christianity.
+She is working with Baylor University Press on turning her dissertation into a monograph.

 “Religious demography” is defined as the scientific and statistical study of the demographic characteristics of religious populations, primarily with respect to their size, age-sex structure, density, growth, distribution, development, migration, and vital statistics, including the change of religious identity within human populations and how these characteristics relate to other social and economic indicators.
 In this sense, we go beyond basic demographic features of religion (age, sex, fertility, mortality) and look at religion as a demographic characteristic of human populations deserving its own field of inquiry.
 Gina’s research on world religions and Christian denominations contributes to both the World Christian Database and World Religion Database.